Aljoscha Meyer does computer science.

 The macromania logotype, hand-lettered in a slightly manic font.

 A macro system for generating plaintext files.
 Suitable for producing web-native scientific papers such as this one.
+And the website you are currently reading, of course.

 A tool for scheduling meetings across timezones, mapping UTC offsets to emoji.
 Carrying on some of @cinnamon’s light.